2015 Pacific Games: Development and preparation

-After Port Moresby were awarded the rights to host the 2015 games in 2009, preparations had been slow to what was expected by many.
-In 2011, the PNG pacific games organisers were unsure if the country would stage the games in time.
-On 26 April 2012, Pacific Games Council president Vidhya Lakhan arrived in Port Moresby to assess the state of preparation for the games.
-After a week long presentation by the PNG Pacific Games Venue, Infrastructure and Equipment Committee (VIEC), on May 2, on behalf of the Pacific Games council, Lakhan announced that Papua New Guinea will still host the 2015 Pacific Games.
+Preparations for the Games, which Port Moresby was given the honor of hosting in 2009, have taken longer than many had anticipated.
+The country's ability to host the event in time was uncertain in 2011, according to the PNG Pacific Games organizers.
+To evaluate the level of the games' preparation, Pacific Games Council President Vidhya Lakhan traveled to Port Moresby on April 26, 2012.
+On May 2, Lakhan made the announcement that Papua New Guinea will continue to serve as the 2015 Pacific Games host after a week-long presentation by the PNG Pacific Games Venue, Infrastructure and Equipment Committee (VIEC).

 Venues and infrastructure

-A total of 14 venues hosted 28 sports at the 2015 Pacific Games in Port Moresby.
+A total of 14 venues hosted 28 sports in Port Moresby.

 Sports Complex

 There were two major sporting complexes that played host to many sports.
 The Sir John Guise complex which hosted nine different sporting codes namely Weightlifting, Powerlifting, Rugby 7s, Rugby league nines, beach volleyball, field hockey, and Athletics.
-The Bisini sports field was the other sports complex that hosted football, cricket, softball, Touch rugby and lawn bowls.
+The Bisini Parade Sports Complex was the other sports complex that hosted football, cricket, softball, Touch rugby and lawn bowls.